 As a chemist, Faraday discovered benzene, investigated the clathrate hydrate of chlorine, invented an early form of the Bunsen burner and the system of oxidation numbers, and popularised terminology such as anode, cathode, electrode, and ion.

-Faraday was the third of four children born in a family that was not well off.
+Faraday was the third of four children born to a family that was not well off.
 He therefore only received a very basic school education and had to educate himself further.

 In June 1832, the University of Oxford granted Faraday a Doctor of Civil Law degree (honorary).
 During his lifetime, he was offered a knighthood in recognition for his services to science, which he turned down on religious grounds, believing it was against the word of the Bible to accumulate riches and pursue worldly reward, stating he preferred to remain “plain Mr Faraday to the end”.

 Faraday suffered a nervous breakdown in 1839 but eventually returned to his electromagnetic investigations.
 In 1848, as a result of representations by the Prince Consort, Faraday was awarded a grace and favour house in Hampton Court in Middlesex, free of all expenses or upkeep.
 This was the Master Mason’s House, later called Faraday House, and now No. 37 Hampton Court Road.
 In 1858 Faraday retired to live there.